Avenida de República, nº 56 B, 1050-196 Lisbon

 • Possibility to pass NHR status to family members

-To be eligible for NHR status from 2024, you must meet the following criterias:
+To be eligible for IFICI status, you must meet the following criteria:

 1. Have a permanent residence in Portugal by spending over 183 days yearly there or having your main home in Portugal